-Benefits Small businesses are required to provide and offer certain benefits+ to employees, depending on the size of the business.
+Benefits Small businesses are required to provide and offer certain benefits[†] to employees, depending on the size of the business.
 Workers' compensation - Employers in most states must provide workers' compensation, which provides certain benefits to employees who are injured or become ill on the job.
 Workers' comp is regulated by state, so be sure to find out the requirements for your business to avoid penalties in your state.
 Unemployment insurance - The Federal Unemployment Tax Act (FUTA) requires you to pay taxes toward both federal and state unemployment funds.
 Disability insurance - Certain states require you to provide disability insurance for employees who get injured or become ill in a non-work related incident.
 Health insurance - If you have more than 50 full-time employees, the Affordable Care Act (ACA) requires you to provide health insurance to your employees.
 COBRA benefits - If you offer health insurance and have 20 or more employees, you are required by Consolidated Omnibus Budget Reconciliation Act (COBRA) to offer former employees the health insurance coverage they had for 18 months after discontinuation of employment.
 There are requirements for offering COBRA in a timely manner to avoid a lapse in coverage.
 Leaves of absence - Be aware of state and federal laws that require you to offer employees certain types of paid and unpaid leave.
 Recordkeeping The federal Fair Labor Standards Act (FLSA) requires employers to keep certain employee payroll records.
 You must keep these records confidential and in a secure location for at least three years.
 Some states have additional record keeping requirements, so be sure to adhere to those as well.
 Employee payroll records must include: Employee's full name and Social Security Number Total hours worked each week The basis on which an employee's wages are paid The employee's regular hourly pay rate Total daily or weekly straight-time earnings Total overtime earnings for each week This is not a comprehensive list of retention requirements.
 For information on other types of record keeping required and retention length, see the U.S. Department of Labor website.
 Hiring While recruiting and hiring may be simpler in smaller organizations, you still need to observe certain guidelines, including: Ensure that your hiring practices comply with Equal Employment Opportunity Commission (EEOC).
 All new employees must complete a Form I-9 to verify employment eligibility.
 In addition, some states now require E-Verify.
 For more information, see our Hiring Guide for Small Business.

-How ADP[®] can help As a small business owner, you spend the majority of your time making sure your business is profitable and growing.
+How ADP® can help As a small business owner, you spend the majority of your time making sure your business is profitable and growing.
 Worrying about payroll, tax and other compliance requirements takes time away from your business, and is probably not where you want to focus your energy.
 Leveraging the services of a payroll provider that has proven expertise in tax and human resources can help your small business with its compliance needs while freeing you up to run your business.

-This information is provided for educational purposes only and should not be construed as tax or legal advice.
-ADP encourages readers to consult with appropriate legal and/or tax advisors. + This is informational only.
+S Learn more about how ADP can help.

+[†] This is informational only.
 For specific insurance plans and services for your business, you must speak with a licensed representative with Automatic Data Processing Insurance Agency, Inc. (ADPIA).
 ADPIA is an affiliate of ADP, Inc. All insurance products will be offered and sold only through ADPIA, its licensed agents or its licensed insurance partners; One ADP Blvd.
 Roseland, NJ 07068.
 CA license #0D04044.
 Licensed in 50 states.
-ADP, the ADP logo and Always Designing for People are trademarks of ADP, Inc. All other marks are the property of their respective owners.
-Copyright © 2025 ADP, Inc. All rights reserved.